 Wow, the company put my interest first before collecting payment.
 At least, that was how I was made to feel.
 Smart move!
 Furthermore, I totally appreciate their personalized message of appreciation, including the positive and upbeat closing.

-Service Bank for Bike Hero: 💖
+Service Bank for Bike Hero: Deposit of 2

 Sadly, such non-customer-centric attitude is not all that uncommon.
 Perhaps I should introduce this person to Diana of Bike Heroes so that she can pick up service etiquette and best practices.

-Service Bank for Seronic Aircon: Minus 1
+Service Bank for Seronic Aircon: Withdrawal of 3